Biden team explores Sen. Doug Jones for attorney general nominee as the candidate list narrows to four names

 Senate Republicans have scrutinized Yates and others’ supervision of the broader Russia probe — recently calling her to testify publicly about the matter — and Trump has attacked her as having “zero credibility.”

-Kristen Clarke, president and executive director of the National Lawyers’ Committee for Civil Rights Under Law, seemed to take aim at the concern about a nominee’s confirmability, asserting it would be “deeply troubling and unacceptable” for Biden to let that govern his selection.
+Kristen Clarke, president and executive director of the National Lawyers’ Committee for Civil Rights Under Law, seemed to take aim at the concern about a nominee’s confirmability, saying that it would be “deeply troubling and unacceptable” for Biden to let that govern his selection.

 “Restoring the integrity of the Justice Department will be no easy task, and watered-down nominees will not be acceptable to our community,” Clarke said.

 The attorney general nomination is one that could have special resonance for Biden and his team.
-Biden is the former chairman of the Senate Judiciary Committee, and Klain served as its chief counsel.
-Vice president-elect Kamala D. Harris is the former California attorney general and as senator has served on the committee.
+Biden is the former chairman of the Senate Judiciary Committee and Klain served as its chief counsel.
+Vice President-elect Kamala D. Harris is the former California attorney general and as senator has served on the committee.

 Last summer, after George Floyd’s killing by police officers in Minneapolis triggered nationwide protests over police brutality and systemic racism, Biden responded with new policy ideas.

-He proposed a new federal commission on police oversight, as well as standards governing when police can use force, including a ban on chokeholds.
+He proposed a federal commission on police oversight, as well as standards governing when police can use force, including a ban on chokeholds.
 He proposed additional federal data collection on police misconduct and an expanded database on such incidents.

 “Under the Biden Administration, the Justice Department will again use its authority to root out unconstitutional or unlawful policing,” he wrote in his criminal justice plan.